grame-cncm/faustdoc/src/tutorials/signal-api.md

 ### Examples

 For each example, the equivalent Faust DSP program and SVG diagram is given as helpers.
 The SVG diagram shows the result of the compilation *propagate* step (so before any of the signal normalization steps) and clearly shows how each output signal expression has to be created.
-All C++ examples are defined in the [signal-tester](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/signal-tester.cpp) tool, to be compiled with `make signal-tester` in the tools/benchmark folder.
+All presented C++ examples (as well as some more) are defined in the [signal-tester](https://github.com/grame-cncm/faust/blob/master-dev/tools/benchmark/signal-tester.cpp) tool, to be compiled with `make signal-tester` in the tools/benchmark folder.

 #### Simple constant signal